Centennial Park

 As part of the Centennial Park Revitalization, our park is now home to several bee hives.
 The hives, which are located on Lake Watauga’s island, tucked away from park visitors, are thriving.
 They are key to pollinating existing plants, as well as new trees and shrubs being planted throughout the revitalization.

+Local experts, Nashville Area Beekeepers Association, are maintaining the hives for us.
+The honey is harvested and available to purchase at the Parthenon Museum Store and in our online store.
 Special thanks to Tim Netsch and Tara Armistead for introducing the bees to Centennial Park and to Metro Parks for funding their initial care.
 Thanks to the many generous individuals who devote their time to care for Centennial Park's bees, including Dr. Seth Cooper, Dr. Deb Lannigan, Tara Armistead, Quick Foy, and Dr. Andrea Pruijssers.

 Hours & Directions